Anthony Sattin

-Anthony Sattin FRGS is a British journalist, broadcaster and travel writer.
+Anthony Sattin FRGS (born 28 June 1956) is a British journalist, broadcaster and travel writer.
 His main areas of interest is the Middle East and Africa, particularly Egypt, and he has lived and travelled extensively in these regions.

 Education

 Sattin completed a literature degree at the University of Warwick and an MA in creative writing at the University of East Anglia.

 Writing

 Sattin's book A Winter on the Nile: Florence Nightingale, Gustave Flaubert and the Temptations of Egypt, a collection of Florence Nightingale's previously-unpublished letters, was described in The Literary Review as "a triumph of the historical imagination" and in The Independent as "some of the best writing of the year".

 The Lonely Planet Guide A House Somewhere: Tales of Life Abroad, to which Sattin contributed, has been used as a set text for teaching English A-level.

 Sattin has been a long-time regular contributor to the Sunday Times travel and books pages and to Conde Nast Traveller.
 His work has appeared in a number of other international publication, including The Spectator, The Daily Telegraph, the Independent and the Guardian.
 He sits on the editorial advisory board of Geographical magazine and has contributed to several guidebook series, including the Lonely Planet volumes on Egypt and Algeria.

 Giles Foden, writing in the Conde Nast Traveller magazine, has described Sattin as one of the ten key influences in modern travel writing.
 Sattin has taught writing classes for UEA Guardian Masterclasses and the How To Academy.